Blood Loss - A Practical Demonstration

 • Gravel: Creates a distinct pattern with limited spread, possibly underestimating blood loss.

-• Ambulance Blanket: Absorbs blood with medium spread, illustrating the importance of considering material penetration.
+• Ambulance (Emergency/Rescue) Blanket: Absorbs blood with medium spread, illustrating the importance of considering material soaking.

 • Brick Paving: Shows no absorption, presenting a large pool, potentially misleading in assessing the volume of blood lost.